 Organising and ways to spice up your meeting can be a tough job even for seasoned employees who have held a lot of them.
 One has to put in a lot of effort into planning, and executing that same plan can be an even more difficult challenge.
-However, as a freelance creative copywriter there are now simple ways in which you can create high-quality and meaningful content for your meetings so your employees or colleagues can have a genuine experience which will boost their productivity and motivation.
+There are now simple ways in which you can create high-quality and meaningful content for your meetings so your employees or colleagues can have a genuine experience which will boost their productivity and motivation.
 To help you learn how to do this effectively, we have singled out our favourite easy-to-follow tricks to spice up your meetings.
 Let’s take a look and get inspired.

 When there are extremely important tasks and long agendas that need to be covered in one sitting, it becomes essential for everyone to take regular breaks.
 This will not only help you keep the workers satisfied, but you’ll rest assured that everyone can pay attention to the focal points of your presentation.
 For example, you can organise 5-minute breaks after every 30 minutes, and one longer lunch break if the meeting drags on for more than 3 or 4 hours.
 Furthermore, make sure to instruct your employees to do something that will stimulate their mind like a crossword puzzle or reading a book instead of spending their breaks staring at their phones.